Injuries in Truck Accidents

 truck accidents that same year.

-fatalities because of the size disparity between a large truck and a typical
+catastrophic injuries and fatalities because of the size disparity between a large truck and

 car, light truck or SUV.
 The odds are even worse for a